 Our School of the Spirit Programs

-Our Whole Lives (O.W.L.): is a nationally renowned series of sexuality education curricula developed by the Unitarian Universalist Association in partnership with the United Church of Christ.
-At BVUUF we try to offer it for 1st, 5th, and 7th graders.
-O.W.L. equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture to help them make informed, responsible decisions about their sexual health and behavior.
-Grounded in a holistic view of sexuality, O.W.L. provides not only facts about anatomy and human development, but helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.
+Our Whole Lives is a nationally renowned series of sexuality education curricula developed by the Unitarian Universalist Association in partnership with the United Church of Christ.
+At BVUUF we try to offer the program for different age groups in alternating years.
+OWL equips participants with accurate, age-appropriate information in six subject areas: human development, relationships, personal skills, sexual behavior, sexual health, and society and culture to help them make informed, responsible decisions about their sexual health and behavior.
+Grounded in a holistic view of sexuality, OWL provides not only facts about anatomy and human development, but helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.

 Click here to view our 10 year plan for Our Whole Lives classes (subject to change)

 Summer Day Camp: We offer an annual week-long summer day camp for kindergarteners through 5th graders.
 Older kids and youth can apply to be camp counselors or counselors-in-training.
 Read about this past year’s camp.